KGlinoga/solit-backend/README.md

 ### GitHub was used to clone a new repository onto a computer.
 Visual Studio Code was used to create andMVC and to create files such as JS, SQL, and React files.
 GitBash Terminal was used to git add/commit/push edits made from the local repository into GitHub to update the repository.

+JSON Web Tokens and bcrypt to secure both passwords and accounts are used.

 ## Installation

 ### Tools needed are GitHub to name and clone the repository into a local computer/repository.
 GitBash Terminal should be installed and one can clone repository with either an SSH key or the HTML URL and with the command-”git clone”-and copying in the URL or SSH key, upload to Terminal-making sure they are not within another folder but in the main branch-and using the commands git add . (press enter) then git commit -m "detailed description of your edits" (press enter) then git push (press enter) and enter their SSH key if prompted.